Art and Craft Workshops at Wiawaka 2025

 2:00pm-4:00pm

-Watercolor workshop on painting harmonious watercolors inspired by Wiawaka’s varied architectural elements set in nature.
-Creating a dynamic composition with a preliminary sketch is key, along with striking a balance between controlling the medium while allowing the paint to do what it wants to do.
-Watercolor artist Diane Swanson will offer a few ways to help participants work towards that balance in a relaxed easy setting.
+Striking a balance between controlling the medium of watercolor while allowing the paint to do what it wants to do is key to having a satisfying watercolor painting experience.
+Watercolor artist Diane Swanson will offer a few ways and techniques to help participants work towards that balance in a relaxed easy setting.

-Participants will practice watercolor technique demonstrated by Diane, to learn some of the magic of the medium, then will apply these techniques in creating their own watercolor painting.
+Participants will practice watercolor technique demonstrated by the instructor to learn some of the magic of the medium, then will apply these techniques in creating their own watercolor paintings inspired by some of the late summer's garden blooms.
 Diane will work with each artist through the process, with tips on how to handle composition, color and brushwork.

 August 14th, 2025